 Configure the external load balancer to route internet customer traffic to your already-configured middle proxy.

-Create a health check that is used to determine whether the managed instance group that run the middle proxy is healthy and able to receive traffic.
+Create a health check that is used to determine whether the MIG that runs the middle proxy is healthy and able to receive traffic:

 Create a firewall rule to allow health checking.
-Note that you re-use the
+You re-use the

-Add the middle proxy managed instance group as the backend to this backend service.
+Add the middle proxy MIG as the backend to this backend service:

 gcloud compute backend-services add-backend td-middle-proxy-backend-service \ --instance-group=td-middle-proxy-us-central1-a \ --instance-group-zone=us-central1-a \ --global

-Create a target HTTP proxy so that requests to the external load balancer's forwarding rule VIP are handled according to the URL map.
+Create a target HTTP proxy so that requests to the external load balancer's forwarding rule virtual IP address (VIP) are handled according to the URL map:

 gcloud compute forwarding-rules create http-forwarding-rule \ --address=external-lb-vip\ --global \ --load-balancing-scheme=EXTERNAL \ --target-http-proxy=http-lb-proxy \ --ports=80